dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 The dashboard also offers key metrics, such as total person-days, roles filled and required, and average deployment length, helping leaders assess the effectiveness of RRT rostering.
 By tracking RRT roster non-emergency and emergency data, leadership can better understand the system’s impact on response efforts and the overall effectiveness of RRT programs during public health emergencies.

 ## Tracker

+The rostering tool was designed to support the following functionalities.
+DHIS2 software features are configured and used to meet these needs.
+Additional functionalities may also be integrated into the roster through local adaptation, extension and customization.

 ### Tracker program structure